ga-wdi-exercises/gladiator/readme.md

 ### Arena Spec

 * An arena has a name
-  * the name should be capitalized
+  * The name should be capitalized
 * An arena can have gladiators
 * You can add a gladiator to the arena
   * The arena should never have more than 2 gladiators in it at a time